rat10/nng/ramblings/fragmentIdentifiers.md

 ```
 DEF

-seg:identifiedAs a rdf:Property ;
+nng:identifiedAs a rdf:Property ;
     rdfs:label "Interpretation semantics ;
     rdfs:comment "Specifies how an identifier should be interpreted." .

-seg:INT a seg:SemanticsAspect ;
+nng:INT a nng:SemanticsAspect ;
     rdfs:label "Interpretation" ;
     rdfs:comment "The identifier is interpreted to refer to an entity in the real world." .

-seg:ART a seg:SemanticsAspect ;
+nng:ART a nng:SemanticsAspect ;
     rdfs:label "Artifact" ;
     rdfs:comment "The identifier is used to refer to a web resource, i.e. an artifact." .
 ```